Government and climate change

 How the ETS works

 The ETS was intended to be an 'all sectors, all gases' scheme.
 However, agriculture is not included other than for reporting purposes.
 This means carbon dioxide is the only gas currently priced.
+In June 2024, the Government commited to keep agriculture out of the ETS.
+Read this announcement

 The ETS was reformed in 2020, via the Climate Change Response (Emissions Trading Reform) Amendment Act, to improve its effectiveness.
 The following changes were introduced: